matthieu-beteille/heroku-buildpack-datomic/README.md

 By default Datomic free will be started. *Data will not be stored between startups*

+By default the version of Datomic is the latest published version with `0.9.5344` as a fallback if the latest version cannot be detected for some reason.

-You can optionally configure the version of Datomic you wish to deploy (default is `0.9.5327`)
+You can optionally configure the version of Datomic you wish to deploy.

 ````heroku config:set DATOMIC_VERSION version-number````